TheShellLand/seashell/README.md

 # seashell
-List of Usefule Functions for Everyday Scripts
+List of Useful Functions for Everyday Scripts

 ```
 Just look at the world around you;